-Under the proposal, the existing poultry house would be demolished and replaced by a new poultry house.
-The proposed poultry house would provide accommodation for up to 32,000 free range egg laying chickens.
-The poultry house would have pop holes which would provide the birds with daytime access to an outside ranging area and would be ventilated by uncapped high speed ridge/roof mounted fans, each with a short chimney.
-Every four days, the birds' droppings would be removed by a belt collection system and stored temporarily on the farm, prior to being removed from site or spreading to land.
+Under the proposal, an adjoined pair of poultry houses would be constructed on land to the south of the existing buildings at Ty Hen Farm.
+The poultry houses would provide accommodation for up to 32,000 egg-laying chickens and would be ventilated via uncapped high speed ridge mounted fans, each with a short chimney.
+The chickens would have daytime access to outdoor ranging areas via a series of pop holes along the sides of the proposed poultry houses.
+Every four days, the birds' droppings would be removed by a belt collection system and stored temporarily, prior to being removed from site or spreading to land.

-There are several areas of Ancient Woodlands (AWs) within 2 km of the site of the proposed poultry house at Cil Mawr.
-There are five Sites of Special Scientific Interest (SSSIs) within 5 km of the site, three of which are also designated as Special Areas of Conservation (SACs).
-Further details of the SSSIs are provided below:
+There are several areas of remnant Ancient Woodlands (AWs) within 2 km of Ty Hen Farm.
+There are three Sites of Special Scientific Interest (SSSIs) within 5 km of the farm; two of these SSSIs are also designated as Special Areas of Conservation (SACs).
+Further details of the SSSIs/SACs are provided below.